 [mandat approprié] - .08 Benefits liabilities are the liabilities of a plan in respect of claims incurred on or before a calculation date. [obligations liées aux prestations] - Best estimate means without bias, neither conservative nor unconservative. [meilleure estimation] - .09.1 Bylaws means the bylaws of the Canadian Institute of Actuaries, as amended from time to time.
-[Statuts administratifs] - Calculation date is the effective date of a calculation; e.g., the balance sheet date in the case of a valuation for financial statements.
-It usually differs from the report date. [date de calcul]
+[Statuts administratifs]

-- Case estimate at a calculation date is the unpaid amount of one of, or a group of, an insurer's reported claims (perhaps including the amount of claim adjustment expenses), as estimated by a claims professional according to the information available at that date. [évaluation du dossier] - .12 Claim adjustment expenses are internal and external expenses in connection with settlement of claims. [frais de règlement des sinistres] - Claim liabilities are the portion of insurance contract liabilities in respect of claims incurred on or before the balance sheet date. [passif des sinistres] - .14 Contingent event is an event which may or may not happen, or which may happen in more than one way or which may happen at different times. [éventualité] - .15 Contribution is a contribution by a participating employer or a plan member to fund a benefits plan. [cotisation] - Credibility is a measure of the predictive value attached to an estimate based on a particular body of data. [crédibilité] - 16 Definitive means permanent and final. [décision définitive] - Development of data with respect to a given coverage period is the change in the value of those data from one calculation date to a later date. [matérialisation] - Domain of actuarial practice is the measurement of the current financial implications of future contingent events. [domaine de la pratique actuarielle] - Early implementation means the implementation of new standards before their effective date. [mise en œuvre anticipée] - Earnings-related benefit is a benefit whose amount depends on the recipient's earnings. [régime salaire de carrière] - External user is a user who is not an internal user. [utilisateur externe] - External user report is a report whose users include an external user. [rapport destiné à un utilisateur externe] - Financial condition of an entity at a date is its prospective ability at that date to meet its future obligations, especially obligations to policy owners, members, and those to whom it owes benefits.
+- Calculation date is the effective date of a calculation; e.g., the balance sheet date in the case of a valuation for financial statements.
+It usually differs from the report date. [date de calcul] - Case estimate at a calculation date is the unpaid amount of one of, or a group of, an insurer's reported claims (perhaps including the amount of claim adjustment expenses), as estimated by a claims professional according to the information available at that date. [évaluation du dossier] - .12 Claim adjustment expenses are internal and external expenses in connection with settlement of claims. [frais de règlement des sinistres] - Claim liabilities are the portion of insurance contract liabilities in respect of claims incurred on or before the balance sheet date. [passif des sinistres] - .14 Contingent event is an event which may or may not happen, or which may happen in more than one way or which may happen at different times. [éventualité] - Contribution is a contribution by a participating employer or a plan member to fund a benefits plan. [cotisation] - 15.01 Contribution principle is a principle of policyholder dividend determination whereby the amount deemed to be available for distribution to policyholders by the directors of a company is divided among policies in the same proportion as policies are considered to have contributed to that amount. [principe de contribution] - Credibility is a measure of the predictive value attached to an estimate based on a particular body of data. [crédibilité] - Definitive means permanent and final. [décision définitive] - Development of data with respect to a given coverage period is the change in the value of those data from one calculation date to a later date. [matérialisation] - Domain of actuarial practice is the measurement of the current financial implications of future contingent events. [domaine de la pratique actuarielle] - Early implementation means the implementation of new standards before their effective date. [mise en œuvre anticipée] - Earnings-related benefit is a benefit whose amount depends on the recipient's earnings. [régime salaire de carrière] - External user is a user who is not an internal user. [utilisateur externe] - External user report is a report whose users include an external user. [rapport destiné à un utilisateur externe] - Financial condition of an entity at a date is its prospective ability at that date to meet its future obligations, especially obligations to policy owners, members, and those to whom it owes benefits.
 Financial condition is sometimes called "future financial condition". [santé financière] - Financial position of an entity at a date is its financial state as reflected by the amount, nature, and composition of its assets, liabilities, and equity at that date. [situation financière] - To fund a plan is to dedicate assets to its future benefits and expenses.
 Similarly for "funded" and "funding". [provisionner]